typeddjango/pytest-mypy-plugins/README.md

 pytest
 ```

+### Paths

+The `PYTHONPATH` and `MYPYPATH` environment variables, if set, are passed to `mypy` on invocation.
+This may be helpful if you are testing a local plugin and need to provide an import path to it.

+Be aware that when `mypy` is run in a subprocess (the default) the test cases are run in temporary working directories
+where relative paths such as `PYTHONPATH=./my_plugin` do not reference the directory which you are running `pytest` from.
+If you encounter this, consider invoking `pytest` with `--mypy-same-process` or make your paths absolute,
+e.g. `PYTHONPATH=$(pwd)/my_plugin pytest`.

 ### What is a test case?

 In general each test case is just an element in an array written in a properly formatted `YAML` file.